 You can live off Social Security

-Some people think Social Security retirement benefits will cover all their expenses in retirement.
-Social Security was not designed to replace the income you earned while you worked.
+Some people think Social Security retirement benefits will cover all their retirement expenses.
+However, Social Security was not designed to replace the income earned while working.

-You will need to supplement your Social Security benefits with other income to maintain your pre-retirement lifestyle, and retiring early might not be an option if you haven’t planned ahead.
+To maintain your pre-retirement lifestyle, you will need to supplement your Social Security benefits with other income, and retiring early might not be an option if you haven’t planned ahead.

-Some people choose to invest or continue working after retirement in order to make extra money and stretch their funds.
+Some people choose to invest or continue working after retirement in order to stretch their funds.
 Regardless of your plans, a healthy amount of savings is essential for ensuring you can keep up with your cost of living.

 You won’t be able to work